Big versus small accountancy firms

 The ICAS tutor team report on the different advantages of working in big versus smaller accountancy firms.

 The ICAS Education team have a wide range of experience to draw upon as they take you through the CA syllabus.
 Many of our tutors have worked for The Big Four, but also know what it’s like to work in medium and smaller sized firms as well.
+Whether you're already working for a small or large firm or are thinking of the future after qualification, find out the benefits of both.

 Advantages of big accountancy firms